-The M3-933 unit is built on a sub frame that can be bolted down to a permanent surface like a concrete pad, pull type trailer, flat deck of a truck or inside of a truck body.
-Securing the unit with adequate size and grade of fasteners is the sole responsibility of the customer and not of Surface to Surface Inc. There are four welded, tube type feet (Fig.13a) fastened to the underside corners of the sub frame.
-These are structurally designed to hold and withstand any movement of the unit when properly sized fasteners are inserted into the holes in the feet.
-When fastening down the unit, care should be used when drilling holes into the surface below to avoid such unseen items, as gussets, cross-members, wiring or other fixtures below the surface.
+The M2 is built on a sub frame with isolators (pucks) attached to the bottom.
+The unit can be fastened down to a permanent surface like a concrete pad, pull type trailer, flat deck of a truck or inside of a truck body.
+Securing the unit with adequate size and grade of fasteners is the sole responsibility of the customer and not of Surface to Surface Inc.

+When fastening down the unit, care should be used when drilling holes to avoid such unseen items, as gussets, cross-members, wiring or other fixtures below the surface.